rol3and77/Climate_modeling/README.md

 This dashboard enables:

-- Exploration of climate response under emission scenarios
+- Exploration of climate response under different emission scenarios
-- Analysis of model sensitivity to parameter changes
+- Analysis of model sensitivity to parameter variations
-- Quantitative comparison with observational data
+- Quantitative comparison with observational datasets
-- Understanding uncertainty in long-term climate projections
+- Interpretation of uncertainty in long-term climate projections

 ---